-Join Steve Grisetti for an in-depth discussion in this video Creating custom music tracks with scores, part of Up and Running with Premiere Elements 14.
+Join Steve Grisetti for an in-depth discussion in this video Creating custom music tracks with scores, part of Learning Premiere Elements 14.

 - Scores is Premiere Elements built-in tool for creating custom royalty-free music tracks for your movie.
 Now, royalty-free means that these music tracks are free for you to use in any project, in any situation, even work-for-hire.
 The coolest thing about these scores is just how easy they are to use and how easy they are to customize to your particular need.
 Our music scores are found on the Action bar under the Music button, appropriately enough.
 By the way, if you go to the Menu bar at the top of this panel, you can click on it, you'll see that there is also a category of sound effects.

 Inside these fourteen categories, you'll find about 260 sound effects, a real nice bonus added into the program, but we're going to focus on Music Scores.
 And you can see we have seven genres of musical scores, and about 50 tracks total in there.
 These tracks are not simply studio tracks that you can use freely in your movie, but they are actually dynamic tracks that will conform to whatever length you tell them to.
 In other words, once I drag one of these styles down to the timeline, the program is going to automatically conform it and create a beginning, middle, and end at the exact length I require.